Cattle slaughter in India: Telangana

 The Andhra Pradesh Prohibition of Cow Slaughter and Animal Preservation Act, 1977 governs the slaughter of cattle in Andhra Pradesh and Telangana.
 Therefore, the law governing the slaughter of cattle in Telangana is the same as that in Andhra Pradesh.

 Slaughter of cows (includes heifer, or a calf, whether male or female of a cow) is prohibited.
 The law does not define the age of a "calf".
 Slaughter of bulls and bullocks is allowed on obtaining a "fit-for-slaughter" certificate, to be given only if the animal is not economical or is not likely to become economical for the purpose of breeding or draught/agricultural operations.

 Anyone violating the law can be punished with imprisonment up to maximum of 6 months or fine of up to ₹ 1,000 or both.
 The crime is treated as a cognizable offence.

 Tripura

 There exists, as of 2018, no ban on cattle slaughter in Tripura.
-The consumption of beef, however, has been historically rather limited due to religious and cultural reasons given that the erstwhile Princely State of Tripura used to be under the rule of the Hindu Manikya Kings during the British Raj and emerged as an overwhelmingly Hindu-majority state after the partition of Bengal into East Bengal (now Bangladesh) and West Bengal, India.
+The consumption of beef, however, has been historically rather limited due to religious and cultural reasons given that the erstwhile Princely State of Tripura used to be under the rule of the Hindu Manikya kings during the British Raj and emerged as an overwhelmingly Hindu-majority state after the partition of Bengal into East Bengal (now Bangladesh) and West Bengal, India.
+Tripura is now a Bengali Hindu majority state.